matejc/rf-advanced-web-katas/novnc/README.md

 ### Trigger the robot

-To trigger the run of the robot, modify `robot` file inside `tests` or `resources` directory.
+To trigger the run of the robot, modify a file inside your `tests` or `resources` directory.

 ## TODOs

-- Tests for rf-advanced-web-katas for all OS-es * Browser+SeleniumLibrary * Chrome+Firefox (with Nix should be somewhat simple)
+- Tests for rf-advanced-web-katas for all OS-es * Browser+SeleniumLibrary * Chrome+Firefox
-- Browser: use official Docker image (https://github.com/MarketSquare/robotframework-browser/tree/main/docker)
+- Documentation!
-- SeleniumLibrary: use official Docker images (https://hub.docker.com/u/selenium)
+- Base Dockerfile-s (to auto-build and push on Docker Hub)